koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ---------------

 <!-- note
-getPublicInstance is a function to define the public instance of instance or textInstance.
+getPublicInstance is a function to define a public instance of the instance or textInstance.
-If you don't want to expose the instance and the textInstance for users, you can convert the instance and the textInstance to what you want to expose.
+If you don't want to expose the instance and textInstance for users, you can convert the instance and textInstance to what you want to expose.

 ReactDOM returns a passed instance without doing anything.
+So you can get a DOM node reference through a `ref` prop.
 -->

 # getPublicInstance